HSMinches/Tractian_Hardware_R-D/README.md

 # Tractian_Hardware_R-D

 Development of a full wireless communication system based on TI CC3220S.
+(1 week challenge)

 -Schematics
  - Organized using the "Overview" file